mm80843/T3.5/docs/index.md

 inactivates airborne human coronaviruses](article_buonanno_far-uvc_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.1038/s41598-020-67211-2))
 * [The ventilation of buildings and other mitigating measures for COVID-19: a focus on wintertime](article_burridge_ventilation_2021) -- for more see online article ([LINK TO DOI](https://doi.org/10.1098/rspa.2020.0855))
+* [Making and unmaking home in the COVID-19 pandemic: a qualitative research study of the experience of private rental tenants in Ireland](article_byrne_making_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.1080/19491247.2022.2037176))
 * [Scalable IoT Architecture for Monitoring IEQ Conditions in Public and Private Buildings](article_calvo_scalable_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.3390/en15062270))
 * [COVID19-Routes: A Safe Pedestrian Navigation